 13.2.2.1 Measurement system description

-The general chamber description is intended to cover any suitable chamber type which screens the measurement system for outside interference and does not affect the coupling between the BS and the CLTA.
+The General Chamber description for co-location requirements is intended to cover any suitable chamber type which screens the measurement system for outside interference and does not affect the coupling between the BS and the CLTA.

 Measurement system description is captured in clause 7.7.1.